danieltpham/simteam/README.md

 ### 🧠 S.I.M.T.E.A.M

 A full-stack analytics & AI platform for organisational design, built with commercial-grade technologies and shaped by real enterprise experience.

+_A personal project by © 2025 Daniel Pham._

 ---